No Recent Searches Found

 Sorry, We couldn't find what you are looking for.
 It could be because of many reasons.

-While we will officially combine on January 1, 2026, it will take some time for us to fully integrate our technology and operating systems, teams, and cultures to serve our members as one credit union.
-We will continue to operate as DCU and First Tech throughout 2026 as we work to integrate technology systems.
+While we are officially combined as of January 1, 2026, it will take some time for us to fully integrate our technology and operating systems, teams, and cultures to serve our members as one credit union.
+We will continue to operate as DCU and First Tech throughout 2026 until we complete integration.

-Shruti Miyashiro will lead the combined organization as President/CEO.
-Together, we’ll carry forward the proud legacies of both institutions that are both rooted in innovation, driven by purpose, and united by a shared commitment that “people come first.”
+Shruti Miyashiro will lead the combined credit union as President and CEO.
+She will be joined by a newly appointed leadership team comprised of experienced executives from both DCU and First Tech.
+Together, we’ll carry forward the proud legacies of both institutions that are rooted in innovation, driven by purpose, and united by a shared commitment of people helping people.

-Watch this space for updates on upcoming integration milestones.
+Watch this space for updates on other integration milestones.
 Please feel free to share any feedback or questions you may have through our member perspectives portal or by emailing us at memberperspectives@dcu.org.
-Your voice matters, and we want to hear from you.

 This milestone allows us to create something truly extraordinary - a forward-thinking, member-driven, digitally powered credit union that sets the standard for the credit union industry.